 - parmesan cheese: because cheese makes everything better.
 Parmesan is mild in flavor but adds so much to this recipe.

 - lemon zest: a little bit of lemon zest goes a long way.
 Feel free to also squeeze on some fresh lemon juice for an even more intense flavor.

-Best Temp to Roast Asparagus
+Best Temp for Oven Roasted Asparagus

 The higher the temp the better when it comes to asparagus.
 Why?
 Well, it’s the secret sauce to getting perfectly cooked asparagus that still has a bit of a crunch to it!
 While we prefer to roast our asparagus at 425ºF, we’re giving cooking directions for multiple options below.